 Preparing for Surgery

-Carry a list of your medications with you including the name, dosage and how often you take it.
+Carry a list of your medications with you including the name, dosage and how often you take them.

-Before your operation, your fitness for the operation will be assessed by our perioperative physician ( Dr Belinda Smith) and all the necessary tests performed in preparation for the operation.
+Before your operation, your fitness for the operation will be assessed by our perioperative physician or Anaesthetist.
+There will be a number of tests performed in preparation for the operation.

 Tests that may be ordered for you include: